k8ssandra/k8ssandra-operator/docs/arch-overview.md

     name: dc1
 ```

 points to the CassandraDatacenter object that K8ssandra Operator creates.
 The CassandraDatacenter is comprised of several objects, notably the StatefulSet `test-dc1-default-sts`.
 The StatefulSet is comprised of three pods which are not shown in the diagram.
+It is good to be aware of the relationships between these objects.

+* The K8ssandraCluster controller creates/updates the CassandraDatacenter object
+* Cass Operator creates/updates the StatefulSet object
+* The StatefulSet controller creates/updates the pods

+The sequence of events happens in that order.

 The `k8sContext` property determines in which Kubernetes cluster K8ssandra Operator will create the CassandraDatacenter.
 If not specified the CassandraDatacenter is created in the control plane cluster.